Wired Connection Klipper Configuration

 cd ~/klipper && rm -rf ~/klipper/.config && rm -rf ~/klipper/out && make menuconfig -

-rm -rf ~/klipper/.config && rm -rf ~/klipper/outdeletes previous compilation data and firmware. -
+rm -rf ~/klipper/.config && rm -rf ~/klipper/outis used to delete the previous compilation data and firmware. -

 Loading... -

-Navigate to the Micro-controller Architecture menu, then select STMicroelectronics STM32 and press Enter:
+Enter the menu Micro-controller Architecture and then select STMicroelectronics STM32 and press Enter.

 Loading... -